BBC One "Rhythm & Movement" idents: Special Idents

 The BBC continued its long tradition of using special idents at Christmas time throughout this branding period.
 The first ident, Snowflakes featured children dressed as snowflakes falling to earth and running around against a red sky background.
 This ident was used on 20 December 2002 and, for the first time in its history, was reused again on 19 December 2003.
 BBC Two also followed suit the same year, although rather than reusing an ident, they were used alongside that year's newer one.
 This reusing of the previous years ident caused public controversy and, as a result a new ident, entitled Christmas Puddings, was created the following year.
 The ident featured children dressed in red and bouncing on Space Hoppers that looked like Christmas puddings against a red background.
 The ident was designed by a young viewer of the children's programme Blue Peter, as part of a competition.
 A new ident was commissioned for 2005 entitled Christmas Tree.
 In this one included children, again dressed in red, walking round a giant Christmas tree, carrying brightly coloured balls.
 The background this time was green, and the look and music has often been compared to the 2005 film Charlie and the Chocolate Factory directed by Tim Burton.
-On BBC One Wales, on 16 December 2005, an ident was shown to celebrate Wales' win in the 2005 Six Nations Championship.
+On BBC One Wales, on 15 May 2002, the day following an international friendly between the Welsh and German national football teams, whose result was 1-0 with a Welsh victory, two special idents were broadcast – one featuring footage of the only goal in the match and the other, the "Festival" ident both of which featuring a visual pun where a white "BBC NIL Germany" logo appeared.
+Later in February 2005, an ident was shown to celebrate Wales' win in the 2005 Six Nations Championship.
 Played to the "Festival" music, it featured Wales supporters celebrating in a public house.
-The ONE in the BBC ONE box in the bottom-left corner of the screen was replaced with WON.
+The ONE in the BBC ONE box in the bottom-left corner of the screen was replaced with WON after Wales' victory, between 19 and 21 March.

 This look was unusual in that no special idents were produced for events or programmes.
 However, a way used to promote the third series of Little Britain was for the shows announcer, Tom Baker to provide the continuity announcements for the evening over the normal idents.